oracle/terraform-provider-oci/website/docs/d/data_safe_security_policy_deployment.html.markdown

 The following attributes are exported:

+* `automatic_undeploy` - Indicates whether the security policy will be un-deployed when a target is removed from a target group.
 * `compartment_id` - The OCID of the compartment containing the security policy deployment.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm) Example: `{"Operations.CostCenter": "42"}`
 * `description` - The description of the security policy deployment.